 Support services are available to students online or in person, depending on your location.

-Wellbeing of students studying face to face and remotely
+Wellbeing of students studying at the ELC

 On your first day a comprehensive orientation session will help you settle into life and study as quickly as possible.
 Orientation sessions will cover a wide range of topics from cultural differences to accommodation to time management.
 Students are also given a guided or virtual tour of the University of Adelaide campus and the city of Adelaide.